-As we are embarking on a new 14 Day Sexy Spring Challenge I am often brought right back to the feelings of helplessness when I started to get my life on track.
+As we are embarking on a new year and a new January Jumpstart program, I am often brought right back to the feelings of helplessness when I started to get my life on track.
 I wanted it to happen fast.
-I didn’t want to wait and I often spiraled into thoughts of just giving up.
+I didn’t want to wait and often spiraled into thoughts of just giving up.

 Between the years of 1996- 2001 I was a single mom of 2, on welfare, food stamps, WIC, Medi-cal, working two jobs and living on my own in goverment housing assistance.
 Early in those days I was on anti-depressants.
 My docs said that my depression during that time was situational.
 I’d say so…I was essentially at rock bottom.